lambdaisland/deep-diff2/README.md

 code to CLJC we were forced to make some breaking changes.
 To not break existing consumers we decided to move both the namespaces and the released artifact to new names, so the old and new deep-diff can exist side by side.

+We also had to fork Puget to make it cljc compatible.
+This required breaking changes as well, making it unlikely these changes will make it upstream, so instead we vendor our own copy of Puget under `lambdaisland.deep-diff2.puget.*`.
+This does mean we don't automatically pick up custom Puget print handlers, unless they are *also* registered with our own copy of Puget.
+See above for more info on that.

 When starting new projects you should use `lambdaisland/deep-diff2`.
 However if you have existing code that uses `lambdaisland/deep-diff` and you don't need the